NixOS/nix.dev/source/contributing/documentation.md

 # Contributing Documentation

 This is an overview documentation resources for Nix, Nixpkgs, and NixOS, with suggestions how you can help to improve them.
-Documentation contributions should follow to the [writing style recommendations](./writing-style.md).
+Documentation contributions should follow the [style guide](./style-guide.md).

 Feel free to in touch with the [Nix documentation team](https://nixos.org/community/teams/documentation) if you want to help out.